The views expressed by the host on this program are right.

 We didn't know it.

-We we learn it in the trial.
+We learned it in the trial.

-Um at the time.
+We didn't know it at the time.

-He's no known as the 20th hijacker.
+He's known as the 20th hijacker.

-Okay, here are the actual 9-11 hijackers making phone calls from this country to an al-Qaeda guy in the United Arab Emirates, and forget the Emirates angle of it for a moment.
+Okay, here are the actual 9-11 hijackers making phone calls from this country to an al-Qaeda guy in the United Arab Emirates.

-NSA, this is exactly the kind of thing that the NSA domestic spying that the foreign intelligence gathering operation is all about.
+NSA, this is exactly the kind of thing that the NSA domestic spying, that the foreign intelligence gathering operation is all about.

-Uh, whoever who can be the more inexplicable.
+Hoover, who can be the more inexplicable?

 Abel Danger was trying to piece together this kind of information.

-In mid 90s, the Clinton administration.
+In mid-90s, the Clinton administration.

 The AP has a story on that that's outrageous, by the way, calling it a narrow victory.

-President won by 180 votes, but I'm getting sidetracked.
+President won by 180 votes.

 The fact of the matter is the NSA plan is exactly in place to do what should have been done back in 2099 when these people were out there planning their operations and making phone calls from the United States to a foreign country, to a terrorist in a foreign country.

-And it was uh to a guy, and they know his name, and they even know the phone number.
+And it was to a guy, and they know his name, and they even know the phone number.

-Uh it was in the United Arab Emirates.
+It was in the United Arab Emirates.

 Back in a moment.